mutagen-d/markov-chain-base/README.md

 ### `MarkovChainText`

 - inherited methods from `MarkovChainBase`
-- `train(text: string)`: Train the Markov chain on a text corpus.
+- `train(text: string | string[])`: Train the Markov chain on a text corpus.
   This method can also be invoked multiple times to incrementally update the transition weights.
-- `generate(initialState: string, numSteps?: number)`: Generate up to `numSteps` amount of new words.
+- `generate(initialState: string | string[], numSteps?: number)`: Generate up to `numSteps` amount of new words.
 If no transition found for the next word then generation stops
-- `generate(initialState: string, stopCondition?: (generatedWords: string[], stepIndex: number) => boolean)`: Generate text until the condition is met or no transition is found for the next word.
+- `generate(initialState: string | string[], stopCondition?: (generatedWords: string[], stepIndex: number) => boolean)`: Generate text until the condition is met or no transition is found for the next word.
-- `generateSentence(initialState: string, numSentences?: number)`: Generate up to `numSentences` amount of sentences.
+- `generateSentence(initialState: string | string[], numSentences?: number)`: Generate up to `numSentences` amount of sentences.
 Generation stops if no transition is found for the next word.

 ## License